-East Fork Trail (Bridge to Nowhere) is a 9 mile out and back trail located near Azusa, California that features a river and is rated as difficult.
-The trail is primarily used for hiking.
+East Fork Trail (Bridge to Nowhere) is a 9 mile heavily trafficked out and back trail located near Azusa, California that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.
-Trail may be narrow and high.